 The nurses’ role in a pandemic begins even before a disease has an opportunity to cause widespread devastation, the World Health Organization (WHO), the American Nurses Association (ANA) and other healthcare organizations said.

-In a 2018 policy brief, the ANA said nurse leaders are central to public health and safety.
-They are the key to preventing and containing widespread illnesses through coordinated global networking and proper identification of infectious diseases.
+In a 2018 policy brief, the ANA said nurse leaders are the key to preventing and containing widespread illnesses.
+They have the skills and education to develop coordinated global networking and properly identifying of infectious diseases.

 As frontline responders, nurse leaders are the first to recognize symptomatic patients and harmonize response efforts, the ANA said.

 “The American Academy of Nursing asserts that nurses are prepared for the leadership roles in policy decisions of health systems and government agencies and can prepare for, identify, respond to and direct recovery efforts from global pandemics that require an informed, internationally coordinated response,” the ANA said in “Expanding nursing’s role in responding to global pandemics.”